-The Group's parcel of land are carried at revalued amounts.
+The Group's parcels of land are carried at revalued amounts.
 The valuations of these parcels of land were performed by SEC accredited independent appraisers and were determined using the market approach.
 Significant adjustments to inputs used in determining the fair value of land such as location and utility could affect the appraised value of the assets.

-Land carried under revaluation basis amounted to ₱7,023.4 million as of March 31, 2019 and December 31, 2018, respectively.
+Land carried under revaluation basis amounted to \$\mathbb{P}9,064.31\$ and \$\mathbb{P}7,023.42\$ million as of September 30, 2019 and December 31, 2018, respectively.
 The key assumptions used to determine the fair value of the parcels of land are disclosed in Note 13.